This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Make your own DIY art journals

-I don’t like to waste materials and I also like to get creative.
+I don’t like to waste materials so I get creative on how to use up my scraps.
 There is something superbly thrilling when you transform random objects into great and fun works of art.
-It’s a feeling or accomplishment and I feel it adds to my artist points.
+It’s a feeling of accomplishment and it always inspires me to keep creating more art.

 I made these art journals with materials I had around the house.
 The great thing about art journaling is that anything can become an art journal.